twintproject/twint-splunk/README.md

 - Support downloads on a monthly basis once the bug I found in Twint is fixed.
 - Write a script to allow tweets within a set of coordinates.
 - Build a dashboard to display tweets on a map.
+- Use the Sentiment Analysis module to gauge sentiment over time and build tag clouds of positive/negative tweets.

 ## Credits